Our business strategy rests on four pillars

 We once worked for a mechanical engineer, now retired, at a large chemical company.
 One day, I was in his office and I overheard his phone conversation with a supplier.
 A mechanical process component failed and threatened to shut down an entire process.
 The quickest the supplier could deliver the component was tomorrow.
 Having it delivered tomorrow plus the time to install the component meant that the entire chemical process would have to shut down for a full day costing the company a substantial amount of money.
 I interrupted the phone conversation and I said, “I will get the component for you today”.
 He looked at me surprised.
 This had nothing to do with our work.
 He said, “you would do that”, of course.
 I said, “I will send our onsite supervisor and he will have it back tonight”.
 Our customer said “great, I will schedule the contractor to install the component tonight and we won’t have to shut down tomorrow”.
 This is the level of service we expect from our current companies and all future companies we acquire or organically grow.

 I believe this is the most important pillar is friendships.
 Over the years, myself and my employees created many enduring lifelong friendships with my customers.
 Friendship is the ultimate bond.
 My best man in my wedding was first my customer.
 We have been great friends for decades.
 I probably learned this from my father as well.
 Some of his customer friendships date back to the mid-1980s.

 The customer is at the core of our strategy.
-The three pillars ensure this.
+The four pillars ensure this.
 The business we own, we eventually acquire and organically grow will adhere to the strategy outlined above.